Lagerstroemia: Description

 Crape myrtles are chiefly known for their colorful and long-lasting flowers, which occur in summer.
 Most species of Lagerstroemia have sinewy, fluted stems and branches with a mottled appearance that arises from having bark that sheds throughout the year.
 Its leaves come in pairs, one located directly across from the other on the stem, each leaf consisting of a single smooth-edged blade, varying in size from 5–20 cm.
 While all species are woody in nature, they can range in height from over 100 ft to under 1 ft; most, however, are small to medium, multiple-trunked trees and shrubs.
 The leaves of temperate species provide autumn color.

 Flowers are produced in summer and autumn in panicles of crinkled flowers.
 This crinkled appearance of its flowers is the source of its name: a "crape" being a historically common mourning bonnet with a distinctively crisp and crimped appearance.
 Colors vary from deep purple to red to white, with almost every shade in between.
 Although no blue-flowered varieties exist, the flowers trend toward the blue end of the spectrum with no orange or yellow except in stamens and pistils.
 The fruit is a capsule, green and succulent at first, then ripening to dark brown or black dryness.
 It splits along six or seven lines, producing teeth much like those of the calyx, and releases numerous, small, winged seeds.

 Species

-Plants of the World Online currently (2025) includes:
+As of June 2026, Plants of the World Online accepts the following 50 species: